-A national surveillance and control programme for paratuberculosis in cattle was established in 1996 (4, 5).
-The programme was extended to Ilamas and alpacas, goats and sheep in 2000, 2001 and 2002, respectively (6).
+A national surveillance programme for paratuberculosis in cattle was established in 1996 (4, 5).
+The programme was extended to llamas and alpacas, goats and sheep in 2000, 2001 and 2002, respectively (6).

-Descriptions of occurrence of the disease in Norway, control measures taken up to 1995, and results from the surveillance and control programmes from 1996 to 2001, can be found in the annual report for 2001 (5).
+Descriptions of occurrence of the disease in Norway, control measures taken up to 1995, and results from the surveillance programmes from 1996 to 2001, can be found in the annual report for 2001 (5).
 The number of new infected herds detected since the programme started is given in Figure 1.